-The cinematic feature documentary explores the environmental impact of diet.
-Specifically, bringing to light the destruction caused by animal agriculture in various corners of the world.
+The documentary, which runs for one hour and 22 minutes, brings to light the destruction caused by animal agriculture in various corners of the world.
 For example, the Amazon rainforest, the Mongolian desert, the Taiwanese Mountains, and the US Dust Bowl.

 “Most of the modern world has somewhat lost that connection to nature and to the planet in some way,” they explained. “[Indigenous] people very much still live in tune with nature and they see the cycles of the Earth and the cycles around them that have been relatively stable for hundreds and maybe even thousands of years – suddenly changing.”